espocrm/documentation/docs/administration/fields.md

 * Prefex – a text that will be preprended to a number;
 * Next Number – a number that will be applied to the next created record;
-* Pad Length – a length of the numeric part; if less then will be padded with zero digits, e.g. `00001`.
+* Pad Length – a length of the numeric part; if less, then will be padded with zero digits, e.g. `00001`.

 ![Number](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/fields/number.png)